didimoner/riew/README.md

 $ npm run client
 ```

-To open app just run web-browser, type %app_ip_apdess%:8080 to open viewer, and /control.html to open clicker.
+To open the app just run web-browser, type %app_ip_apdess%:8080 to open viewer, and /control.html to open clicker.
 Default password for clicker app - *test*.
 You can change it in server\src\index.js; change the value of *password* variable.